AdobeDocs/core-services.nl-NL/help/interface/features/generative-ai.md

 * It's audit-ready: Responses are attributable to source documents.
 * Enterprise controls are in place to manage who has AI access in the company. -->

-## Toepassingen met functies die ondersteuning bieden voor AI
+## Beschikbaarheid van AI in Experience Cloud-producten

+Leer meer over ondersteuning voor generatieve AI of AI Assistant in Experience Cloud-producten en of Adobe Firefly wordt ondersteund.

 * [GenStudio for Performance Marketing](#gspm)
 * [Variaties genereren in AEM Sites (Cloud Service)](#aem-sites)